kuba22z/myconfig/.myconfig/README.md

 ```
 - then click on Droid Sans Mono for Powerline Nerd Font Complete.otf
 - choose your font from https://github.com/ryanoasis/nerd-fonts an install it manually or clone the repo
+- exa require one of the nerdfonts to show everything correctly

 #### exa
 ```bat